The 8 Best Maui Luaus From Kaanapali to Kihei

 Have you already done a luau and are looking for a new experience?
 Or maybe you’re just looking to get a little more bang for your buck?
 The Pride of Maui Sunset Luau Cruise might just be for you!

 The Pride of Maui Sunset Luau Cruise departs from Ma'alaea Harbor, which makes it centrally located from either the Lahaina or Kihei area.
-Added bonus: kids 5 and under are free!
+Added bonus: kids five and under are free!

 What It’s Like Attending a Maui Luau